kubecost/docs/using-kubecost/navigating-the-kubecost-ui/cost-allocation/network-allocation.md

 There are two primary factors when determining how network costs are calculated:&#x20;

-1. [Network costs daemonset](/install-and-configure/advanced-configuration/network-costs-configuration.md): Must be enabled in order to view network costs
+1. [Network costs DaemonSet](/install-and-configure/advanced-configuration/network-costs-configuration.md): Must be enabled in order to view network costs
 2. [Cloud integration](/install-and-configure/install/cloud-integration/README.md): Optional, allows for accurate cloud billing information

 ### Base functionality

 A default installation of Kubecost will use the onDemand rates for internet egress and proportionally assign those costs by pod using the metric `container_network_transmit_bytes_total`.
-This is not exactly the same as costs obtained via the network costs daemonset, but will be approximately similar.
+This is not exactly the same as costs obtained via the network costs DaemonSet, but will be approximately similar.

-### Network costs daemonset
+### Network costs DaemonSet

-When you enable the network costs daemonset, Kubecost has the ability to attribute the network-byte traffic to specific pods.
+When you enable the network costs DaemonSet, Kubecost has the ability to attribute the network-byte traffic to specific pods.
 This will allow the most accurate cost distribution, as Kubecost has per-pod metrics for source and destination traffic.

 {% hint style="info" %}
-Learn how to enable the network costs daemonset in seconds [here](/install-and-configure/advanced-configuration/network-costs-configuration.md#enabling-network-costs).
+Learn how to enable the network costs DaemonSet in seconds [here](/install-and-configure/advanced-configuration/network-costs-configuration.md#enabling-network-costs).
 {% endhint %}

 ### Cloud integration